-Let me guess… You’ve been working as a part-time freelance writer for a while now.
-Perhaps it’s out of choice and you’re happy to do it as your side hustle, or as a way of making a bit of extra pocket money, or perhaps you feel like you’re stuck doing it part-time because you’re struggling to make the jump to full-time freelance writing.
+Let me guess… You’ve been working as a part-time freelance blogger for a while now.
+Perhaps it’s out of choice and you’re happy to do it as your side hustle or as a way of making a bit of extra pocket money, or perhaps you feel like you’re stuck doing it part-time because you’re struggling to make the jump to full-time freelance blogging.

-I was spending all my spare time slaving away on multiple articles per week for mere pennies, wondering what I was doing wrong and how on earth I was still only making a part-time income after several months of freelance writing.
+I was spending all my spare time slaving away on multiple articles per week for mere pennies, wondering what I was doing wrong and how on earth I was still only making a part-time income after a few months of freelance blogging.

-I mean, I should have already been making the big bucks at that point – right?
+I mean, according to top freelance bloggers in my niche, I should have already been making the big bucks at that point – right?
 I should have been making enough to quit a full-time job, hit the UK tax threshold and travel the world to adopt the “freedom lifestyle” that most of us can only dream of.

-I got my act together, followed the below steps, and turned things around in less than a month.
+I was starting to feel a little miserable but then, all of a sudden, something clicked.
+I got my act together, believed I could do it, followed the below steps, and turned things around in less than a month.

 Love yourself first, believe that you can achieve anything that you set your sights on, and the rest will follow.

-Also, if Sonny Jim from Canada can pack in his full-time job and go freelance after several months of hard graft, then there’s no doubt that you can do it too.
+Also, if Sonny Jim from Canada can quit his 9-5 full-time job and go into full-time freelance blogging after several months of hard graft, then there’s no doubt that you can do it too.
 Confidence is key!

-I’m going to be perfectly honest with you – there’s no way that you’re going to be able to make the jump from part-time to full-time freelance writing unless you get some money behind you.
+Now, let’s talk logistics.
+I’m going to be perfectly honest with you here – there’s no way that you’re going to be able to make the jump from part-time to full-time freelance blogging unless you get some money behind you.

 It’s rare that you’ll need to dip into your finances if you do all the necessary planning and preparation, but it’s always better to be safe than sorry – right?